Smatek1001/AI_DnD/Locations/Northeast_Tower.md

 * N/A (A ruined site, not a place of commerce or comfort)

 ## VI.
 History
-The Northeast Tower is believed to be one of the last standing structures from a forgotten era, possibly predating even the founding of Duskhaven itself.
+The Northeast Tower is believed to be one of the last standing structures from a forgotten era, possibly predating even the founding of [[Duskhaven]] itself.
 Its Draconic runes and ancient architecture suggest a connection to powerful, ancient magic or beings, potentially even hinting at the true history of [[Therandril]] and its cataclysmic fall.
 It has stood abandoned for centuries, its purpose lost to time.

 ## VII.
 Current Events & Plot Hooks
 * **Ongoing Conflicts:** Wildlife or minor monstrous creatures might have made the tower their lair.
 Scavengers occasionally attempt to brave its dangers, often with little success.
 * **Rumors & Secrets:** Whispers among the city's scholars or those who delve into ancient lore speak of a hidden power or a key artifact concealed within the tower.
-Its connection to [[Therandril]] and the Void is a deep secret waiting to be uncovered.
+Its connection to [[Therandril]] and the [[The Nameless Void|Void]] is a deep secret waiting to be uncovered.
-* **Potential Plot Hooks:** Vaelin might be sent to investigate unusual energy readings or strange disappearances near the tower; he could discover an ancient text that speaks of the tower's true purpose; a powerful magic item might be hidden within, protected by ancient wards.
+* **Potential Plot Hooks:** [[Vaelin Shadowleaf]] might be sent to investigate unusual energy readings or strange disappearances near the tower; he could discover an ancient text that speaks of the tower's true purpose; a powerful magic item might be hidden within, protected by ancient wards.

 ## VIII.
 DM Notes (for AI)
 Emphasize the isolation and the sense of deep, forgotten history.
 The tower should feel unstable and potentially dangerous to explore.
 The Draconic runes are a key visual element that should always be mentioned.
 This location is designed for mystery and exploration.